byrne-saw/team_tbd_sdtm_spr_2024/milestone4/Page3_CreateGame_Design.md

 Data Needed:

 1) Categories, either custom selected from list OR randomly selected from database
-    - Will need selected categories; their respective clues AND the clues corresponding point values
+    - Will need selected categories; their respective clues AND clues will be gathered upon starting game
     - If **CUSTOM**, fetch list of all categories and render as the dropdown list, series of radio buttons, etc.

 Link Destinations: